mare-agitatx/brownie_in_a_box/readme.md

 ```

 By doing so in the local folder a new folder is created with the code and
+the .git repo files

+## Usage

-the .git repo files.
-Then run the script brownie_box.py with python for the
+To run the simulation, run the script brownie_box.py with python.
+To run the
-simulation  or tests.py with pytest to test it; this is achieved with the
+test suite, run tests.py with pytest; this is achieved with the commands:
-commands:

 ```
 python brownie_in_a_box.py